Full Dark Souls Remastered Trophy List has been Revealed

 Dark Souls: Remastered Has a Total of 41 Trophies

-The full trophy list for Dark Souls: Remastered is out, and it features a total of 41 trophies, and 17 hidden ones according to True Trophies.
+The full trophy list for Dark Souls: Remastered is out, and it features a total of 41 trophies, and 17 hidden ones.
 Here, we will list all of the available trophies for the game, if you are interested in planning ahead on how to re-conquer Dark Souls.

 Spoiler Alert: If you do not want to be spoiled regarding the trophies, we strongly advise that you step away from this page now.